thies4321/knytt-stories-tools/README.md

 # knytt-stories-tools
 Knytt Stories tools written in PHP.
 Currently only has a .knytt.bin parser.
+This is based of the works of Looki.

 ## Basic usage